INTERVIEWS

 Yes, when I am invited, I do either a 3 day or week long residency

-depending on what they are asking of me.
+depending on what they ask of me.

 WHAT DO YOU USUALLY DO IN THOSE SITUATIONS?

 It depends on who is asking.
-Some know my work as a drummer and have no idea
+Some know my work as a drummer and have

-that I play instruments of India, and some only know my work as a musician who plays
+no idea that I play instruments of India, and some only know my work

-instruments of Mesoamerica and have no clue that I play drumset, marimba or percussion
+as a musician who plays instruments of Mesoamerica and have no clue

-of India, and some only know my work as a composer and never ask me to play any of the
+know my work as a composer and never ask me to play any of the

 instruments I play.